TabithaKO/gans_blazing/README.md

 # gans_blazing
-I use face parding algorithms and GANs to create visually interesting videos.
+I use face parsing algorithms and GANs to create visually interesting videos.

 ## Dlib.ipynb 💫
 The Dlib algorithm allows you to perfrom landmark detection on a face.
 I edited the code to highlight 8 uniqe landmarks but the original model can definitely highlight many more models.
 The notebook allows you to implement this model on a single image or a video.